-- the VaR horizon is ten market days or two weeks; - the degree of confidence is 99%; - the use of historical data goes back one year, with updates of model parameters every three months; - correlations between all forms of risk can be used; - capital required for market risk is determined by the higher of the VaR of the previous day or of k \overline{VaR} , where \overline{VaR} is the average of the last 60 market days.
-The k-factor is equal to three in Canada.
+- the VaR horizon is ten market days or two weeks; - the degree of confidence is 99%; - the use of historical data goes back one year, with updates of model parameters every three months: - correlations between all forms of risk can be used; - capital required for market risk is determined by the higher of the VaR of the previous day or of k \overline{VaR} , where \overline{VaR} is the average of the last 60 market days.
+The k-factor is equal to three in many countries.
 This factor may increase if the losses observed very often exceed those predicted by the VaR; - because more capital is required since the introduction of market risk, banks may use Tier 3 capital to form reserves, which basically corresponds to subordinated short-term debt.
 Capital used in Tiers 2 and 3 for market risk must not exceed 250% of Tier 1 capital used for market risk.

-4.2.2 Basel II in 2004
+4.2.2.
+Basel II in 2004

 A major reform related to operational and credit risk took place in 2004 (Basel II) and came into force in 2006 (BIS, 2005), but many countries have not advanced far in its application because they were distracted by the financial crisis of 2007.
+For example, the final rules became effective on April 2008 in the United States.